-Students who wish to withdraw from their training program should contact the Records Officer and the Dean of Education.
+Students who wish to withdraw from their training program should contact the Dean of Education.
 Regardless of the circumstances of withdrawal or the date of notification to the College, the official withdrawal date is the last date on which a student attended classes.
 Both refunds and final grade determinations are based upon last date of official class attendance.